 ‘I know.
 And it means “the lost one”.’

 ‘Not yet, we’re not… No, no, I believe you, really I do!’

 ‘The Lost One’ as it appears in The Wind Off the Small Isles and The Lost One

 I am of course hugely excited to explore further the variations between the two stories – I will let you know if I spot any significant differences.

-Cumbria: Nenthead, Alston and CrossfellEmbed from Getty Images Embed from Getty Images
+Cumbria: Nenthead, Alston and CrossfellEmbed from Getty Images

 Has anyone bought this paperback yet?
 I hope that you will – and once you have read the two stories, please get in touch to let me know your thoughts.